-You always have the impression that you’re a mature, committed student who is genuinely interested in the field and grateful for the opportunities that are available.
+You always have the impression that you’re a mature, committed student who is genuinely interested in the field and grateful for the available opportunities.

-You will definitely need to have a strong resume to use during the internship application process.
+You will need to have a strong resume to impress hiring managers during the internship application process.

 Many high school students initially feel stuck when it comes to writing their first resumes because it seems like there’s nothing to include as far as experience.

 But you can share your valuable experiences, attended fairs, projects, and assignments in your resume to make your resume stand out.